toh995/writings/haskell-monad-intuition-notes.md

 - (Applicative) `pure` create a new instruction-set, which, when executed, will return the provided value
 - (Applicative) `<*>` combine two instruction-sets into a new one.
 The new instruction-set will execute the first instruction-set, then execute the second one.
 The final result of the new instruction-set, will be the ouptut of the first instruction-set (which is a function), applied to the output of the second instruction-set.
 - (Monad) `>>=` create a new instruction-set, which will execute the first instruction-set, then thread its results to the provided function, which will produce a second instruction-set.
 After this, execute this second instruction-set.
 The output of this second instruction-set is the final output.

+### Exercise
+Think about how the Functor laws apply to the various monad intuitions.

 ## Why are monads useful?